opis/opis.github.io/_projects/routing/5.x/02-routing-101.md

 ## Capture mode

-The capture mode tells the compiler how to deal with optional tags and how to transform them to regex expressions.
+The capture mode tells the compiler how to deal with optional tags and how to transform them into regex expressions.
 The default capture mode used is `Compiler::STANDARD_MODE`, which is just a shorter notation of the following bit operation: